zeroheight/library-styles-sync/README.md

 ## Overview
 Here's a Sketch plugin to sync shared text and layer styles from a Sketch Library into the current document.

-### Which Libraries does it sync from?
-It syncs styles from any libraries that you've inserted a symbol from
+### How do I use it?
+* Insert a symbol from the library you want to sync the styles from
+* Run the `Sync` command to load styles from that library

 ### How does it match styles?
 By name